COVID-19 restrictions in Kirklees tells you more about what this means.

 Who should get this type of test

-You should only get tested if you have symptoms or tested positive in a mass community test.
+You should only get tested if you have symptoms.

 - If someone in your household starts to have symptoms, then that person must get tested and the rest of the household and support bubble should self-isolate with them whilst they wait for the results.

-- If you don't have symptoms or haven't tested positive in a mass community test, then you should not get a test.
+- If you don't have symptoms, then you should not get a test.

 - If you are unable to get a test but need medical advice about your symptoms, you can call 111.